rjbultitude/theconditionalorchestra/README.md

 * Visibility - Filter freq
 * Pressure - pitch root

-The comment `playlogic` is used to denote the points at which the sounds are configured one way or another
+The comment `playlogic` is used to denote the points at which the sounds are configured using weather data.

 If the weather _isHumid_ the chords played use only the intervals within the chosen interval type.
 This leads to a more harmonious sequence.
 No chord offset is applied.
-If the weather _isFine_ a minor seventh scale is used, if _isClement_ a major one else a minor one is used.
 If the root note is higher than `0` (range is `-12` to `+12`) the chords move down the scale; if equal to or lower than `0` they move higher.

 Notes in the brass sound and arpeggio are defined as follows:
 If weather is _clement_ a scale using major intervals is produced